-- Database engine has to understand each document's schema and process them instead of handling regular tuples and attributes (rows & columns). - The data types for each key-value in JSON has to be interpreted and processed - JSON may be a skinnier version of XML, but it's still fat.
+- Database engine has to understand each document's schema and process them instead of handling regular tuples and attributes (rows & columns). - The data types for each key-value in JSON has to be interpreted and processed. - JSON may be a skinnier version of XML, but it's still fat compared to RDBMS row format.